-The card allows new cardmembers to Earn 50,000 bonus miles after you spend $3,000 on purchases in the first 3 months from account opening.
-Earn 1.5 miles per $1 spent on purchases.
+The card allows new cardmembers to Limited Time Offer: 75,000 bonus miles after you spend $3,000 on purchases in the first 3 months your account is open.
+Offer ends 3/12/20.
+Earn 2 miles per $1 spent on United purchases and 1.5 miles per $1 spent on purchases.
 The annual fee is $450.

 The United Club℠ Card comes with a United ClubSM airport lounge membership, priority security lanes, boarding and baggage handling, two free checked bags and a Hertz Gold Plus Rewards® President’s Circle® Membership.

 Perks include trip delay reimbursement, auto rental collision damage waiver, purchase protection, price protection, return protection and extended warranty.
 There’s also access to the Luxury Hotel & Resort Collection and the Inside Access program, which allows cardmembers to buy private experiences such as wine tastings and culinary events.